justingebert/jb-task/ProcessDocumentation.md

 Task: Prepare a Grafana dashboard for the cpu_usage metric

 I will try to complete expected Result 1 and then move on to 4.

-1 A JSON file with the Grafana dashboard
+- 1 A JSON file with the Grafana dashboard created from grafana UI
-4 A repository with an observability-as-code project (optionally using Grafana SDKs, pipelines, and documentation)
+- 4 A repository with an observability-as-code project (optionally using Grafana SDKs, pipelines, and documentation)

 I will start with 1.

 ## Notes for 1